YangLu1031/cloud-builders/Beta/README.md

 ## TODO

-- Add images for wget, terraform, firebase.
+- Add images for wget, firebase.
 - Migrate gcs-fetcher and gke-deploy to AR.
 - Automate all the things!
     - set up notifications on failure https://cloud.google.com/cloud-build/docs/configuring-notifications/configure-smtp